Symmetry-enforced Fermi degeneracy in topological semimetal RhSb$_3$

-The oscillations of sample E shows slightly higher frequency $F=43$ T and the oscillations disappear at $\sim 100$ K. Samples A and C exhibit larger oscillation frequencies (71 T for A and 60 T for C) which decay faster and disappear near 30 K and 50 K, respectively.
-This suggests the sample with smaller frequency and carrier density has carriers with smaller effective mass.
-The decaying of the amplitude of SdH oscillation with temperature is described by the Lifshitz-Kosevich (LK) formula $A(T,B)$ given by Eqn.(2).
-We track the FFT amplitude (Fig. 3(d)) for these samples, and fitting these data points to the LK formula gives the effective mass $m^*=0.015(7)m_e, 0.033(4)m_e, 0.086(7)m_e$ and $0.102(8)m_e$ for sample E, D, C and A respectively.
-The effective mass in RhSb$_3$ is very light and is comparable to value of typical Dirac semimetal Cd$_3$As$_2$ ($0.023m_e$) and Weyl semimetals ($0.033m_e$ in NbAs, $0.076m_e$ in NbP and $0.15m_e$ in TaAs), consistent with Dirac-like carriers.
-The evolution of the effective mass with oscillation frequency/carrier concentration observed above also indicates the possible Dirac carriers.
+The effective mass in RhSb$_3$ is extremely light, being rivaled only by InSb, which has an effective mass $\sim 0.014 m_e$ that yields observable oscillations up to 175 K~\cite{InSb1,InSb2}.
+The effective mass in RhSb$_3$ is also in fact comparable to those observed in typical Dirac ($0.023m_e$ in Cd$_3$As$_2$ \cite{Liang_2014,Narayanan_2015}) and Weyl ($0.033m_e$ in NbAs \cite{NbAs-Luo}, $0.076m_e$ in NbP \cite{Shekhar_2015} and $0.15m_e$ in TaAs \cite{Huang2015}) semimetals.
+However, in RhSb$_3$ the systematic variation of $m^*$ with $F$ is indicative of a departure from the expectations for a parabolic dispersion.
 The effective mass, defined as $m^*=\hbar k_F/v_F$ should be constant for a parabolic band with different carrier densities since the Fermi velocity $v_F=\frac{1}{\hbar}\frac{\partial\varepsilon}{\partial k}|_{k_F}\propto k_F$ with $\varepsilon$ being the band energy.
-But this is not true for Dirac fermions where $v_F$ is a constant.
-In graphene, it is expected that the effective mass is proportional to the square root of carrier density since $k_F=(\pi n_s)^{1/2}$ and this was confirmed by several experiments \cite{Graphene_RMP,Graphene_Novoselov_2005} Similar phenomenon has been observed in Cd$_3$As$_2$ \cite{Narayanan_2015}.
-The effective mass and Fermi vector in RhSb$_3$ follows above equation very well (inset of Fig. 3(d)) and gives the Fermi velocity $v_F\sim 1.3\times10^6$ m/s, which is consistent with the ARPES results and also close to that of Cd$_3$As$_2$ ($\sim 4\times10^6$ m/s) and Weyl semimetal NdP ($\sim 4.8\times10^5$ m/s).
-This large Fermi velocity and low effective mass is responsible for the high mobility observed in RhSb$_3$.
+However this is not true for Dirac fermions with a linear dispersion, where $v_F$ is a constant.
+For instance, in graphene it is expected that $m^*$ is proportional to the square root of carrier density since $k_F=(\pi n_s)^{1/2}$, which was indeed confirmed by several experiments \cite{Graphene_RMP,Graphene_Novoselov_2005} Similar phenomenon has also been shown in Cd$_3$As$_2$ \cite{Narayanan_2015}.
+In RhSb$_3$, the relation between $m^*$ and $k_F$ follows the equation above very well, as shown for all four samples in Fig. 4(d), except for an intercept which is possibly due to the breakdown of the semiclassical transport theory close to the quantum limit.
+This giving a constant $v_F = 1.3\times10^6$~m/s that is close to the ARPES value and also to that of Cd$_3$As$_2$ ($\sim 4\times10^6$ m/s) and NdP ($\sim 4.8\times10^5$ m/s).